 The Smith Family, through the Indigenous Youth Leadership Project also offers scholarships funded by the Australian Government for students enrolling at Loreto College Ballarat.
 Further information listed below.

-For information on our Scholarship Program, please contact College Registrar – Ms Leonie Gudgeon on (03) 5329 6184.
+For information on all Scholarships, please contact College Registrar – Ms Leonie Gudgeon on (03) 5329 6184.

 The Class of 1964 Scholarship – An academic scholarship for a student entering Year 7.
-Offering 50% remission of tuition fees.
+Offering up to 50% remission of tuition fees.

 The Class of 1965 Scholarship – An academic scholarship for a student entering Year 7.
-Offering 50% remission of tuition fees.
+Offering up to 50% remission of tuition fees.

 Music and Performance Scholarships